neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 a large number, but as software scale goes, 30 million entities over the course of several weeks (as the concept of "Election Day" thankfully grows more and more quaint) really isn't that much.
 Now maybe great voting software will raise those numbers, but as it stands now, this makes things a lot easier.
-We can focus on the user experience, integrity of the data, and security of the system and worry a bit less about performance and scale.
+We can focus on the user experience, integrity of the data, and security of the system and worry a bit less about performance at scale.

 Another bit of good news?
 The UI can be simple.
-It's just a boring form!
+It's just boring forms!

 ## What Might the Tech Stack Look Like?